POP-UP FORM - FEARLESS HOMESCHOOL

 It takes me less than an hour a week.
 They will practice for hours and hours, over years, before they truly master it.

-Therefore, the child is the one who deserves recognition of her effort.
+Therefore, the child is the one who deserves recognition of their effort.

-Without further ado, here’s how we helped five kids to become avid and competent readers.
+With that in mind, here’s how we helped/are helping our kids to become avid and competent readers.

 This post contains affiliate links.
 For more information please visit my disclosure page.